Multi-View Class Incremental Learning: Experiments

 \subsubsection{PIE-68(3)}

 We consider a few-shot case where PIE-68(3) contains only 10 samples for each view.
 After being sequentially trained with 68 classes, the performance of each method is shown in Fig. \ref{Fig_PIE}, where we only print the results of classes 1, 10, 20, 30, 40, 50, 60, and 68 for brevity.
 It can be observed that the overall trend is decreasing.
 Specifically, all the compared methods perform similarly in the first class with three views as this is a conventional single-task learning.
 Then, there is a sharp decline, especially in the MVL (TMC and CPM-Net) methods, followed by the CIL (GEM, LOGD, and IL2M) methods.
-Note that our algorithm achieves a significant lead on this dataset, indicating the proposed method is applicable to processing small-scale data.
+By contrast, our algorithm achieves a significant lead on this dataset, indicating the proposed method is also applicable to the data scarcity scenario.